vie10/ronfy/README.md

 class Notifier {

     // Look at this.
 It's a variable with custom getter.
-Avoid storing the config in variable. private val config: Config get() = Config::class.loadFromRonfy()
+Ensure you're always using this way. private val config: Config get() = Config::class.loadFromRonfy()

     fun notify(text: String) {